 Coping With Preoperative Anxiety

-Many people have thought about having plastic surgery.
-However, the fear of surgery discourages some from acheiving their aesthetic goals.
+Many people have thought about having plastic surgery to look and feel their best.
+However, the fear of surgery discourages some from achieving their aesthetic goals.
 The feeling of anxiety before undergoing surgery, also known as tomophobia, is incredibly common.
-A lot of patients who know they will have surgery will start to experience it.
 Anxiety before surgery can be described as an uneasiness or tension that results from fear and doubt.
 Today, we will examine why some people are afraid of surgery and how best to cope with preoperative anxiety.

 Common Reasons Why People Fear Surgery